barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 Thank you again to everyone who shared this survey.
 The fact that I was able to collect the opinions of 450 people in only three days while spending no money blows my mind.
 This work wouldn't have been possible without all of you.

 I hope to use this data in a few more projects in the future and will update this website with more fruit related things.
+All of the code used for this analysis can be found in my [GitHub repo](https://github.com/GWarrenn/fruit-ranking)

 I'll end this with a link to the survey in case you missed it: (https://goo.gl/forms/92TnNIjexX4Maam63)